Courses | Credit(s) | Contact | Lab |

 NURSING CAPSTONE

-This course builds on previous learning and provides the student with an experiential learning in select practice settings.
-The student will integrate nursing research knowledge, leadership and management, and nursing theories to design, implement or lead a project that will improve patient outcomes and facilitate the transition to professional practice.
+This course uses a competency-based conceptual framework to provide online RN to BSN students the opportunity to examine previous learning and provide the student with experiential learning in select practice settings.
+The student will integrate nursing research knowledge, leadership and management, and nursing theories to design, implement, or lead a project that will improve patient/population outcomes and facilitate the transition to professional practice.
 The student must have a current Florida RN license to enroll in this course.
-This course requires students to complete a capstone experience with a clinical preceptor along with specific web-based assignments and activities, in the last semester of the BSN program.
-The capstone project will be based on agreement between the student, faculty member, and the clinical preceptor.
+This course requires students to complete a capstone experiential learning project in the last term of the BSN program.
+The capstone project will be based on an agreement between the student, and the experiential learning site with supervision from the faculty coordinator of experiential learning.

 |